 They met, fell in love and began their personal and music relations.
 "We started writing songs, performing and telling our stories to our audiences immediately," adds Davis.

-Fans loved their performances because they were inspirational and motivational as well as entertaining as they shared their personal experiences of life, its trials, tribulations, lessons, family and friends.
+Fans loved their performances because of their beautiful voices and harmonies and they were inspirational and motivational as well as entertaining as they shared their personal experiences of life, its trials, tribulations, lessons, family and friends.

-In 1981 and 1983 respectively, they traveled to LA to record their second and third albums again receiving airplay, extensive media coverage and rave reviews throughout the state (see Credits, Quotes and Reviews).
+In 1982 and 1984 respectively, they traveled to LA to record their second and third albums "Inside and Out" and "Lucky Number Three" again receiving airplay, extensive media coverage and rave reviews throughout the state (see Credits, Quotes and Reviews).

-After successfully gaining a large state-wide following, in 1984 the duo headed to Los Angeles in pursuit of a national record deal.
-They received a positive response from A&M Record Company, "we love your music but would not know how to market you because you are too diverse.
-Give us more pop songs."
-"Back then, there was not an Americana category," says Davis.
+After successfully gaining a large state-wide following, the duo headed to Los Angeles in pursuit of a national record deal.
+They received a positive response from A&M Record Company saying, "we love your music but would not know how to market you because you are too diverse."
+Davis adds, "Back then, there was not an Adult Alternative/Americana genre."

-JoAnn & Monte had procured day jobs at The L.A.
-Studios where they had recorded their last two albums, so they continued to write their "diversity" of songs and took advantage of the free studio time benefit and the generosity and admiration of recording engineers and musicians.
-Over the course of their 4 years in The City of Angels, they recorded their 4th album.
+While in LA, JoAnn & Monte procured day jobs at The L.A.
+Studios where they had recorded album 2 and 3, so they continued to write their diversity of songs and took advantage of the "free studio time" benefit, the generosity and admiration of recording engineers and musicians and recorded their 4th album "Almost For Nothin'" which they released in 1990.

-The stage and the road kept calling so they returned to performing, successfully touring colleges; did a stint on the "Beltway Circuit" in Washington, DC'; and spent extended time in Nashville.
+The stage and the road kept calling so they returned to performing, successfully touring colleges; did a stint on the "Beltway Circuit" in Washington, DC'; spending extended time in Nashville as well as time in Alaska.

-Realizing they were not pop enough for LA, folk enough for the East Coast, or country enough for Nashville, they returned home to Alaska to produce and perform "JoAnn & Monte's Alaska Show" a production featuring their songs, stories and humor about life in The Last Frontier for summer visitors and conventions as well as for locals.
+Realizing they were not pop enough for LA, folk enough for the East Coast, or country enough for Nashville, they produced and performed "JoAnn & Monte's Alaska Show," a production featuring their songs, stories and humor about life in The Last Frontier for summer visitors, locals and conventions and released their 6th album, an all Alaska song compilation "Alaska" in 1993.

-In 2002, they released their 8th CD of originals, then moved to live with family in Fort Worth, TX in 2005 where they started their own travel business escorting tours to Alaska.
-However, in 2009 after releasing their 9th CD, Davis and Molloy returned to Alaska where they were fortunate to find work following the recession.
-"Although we were grateful to find day jobs, we weren't doing much music and I really missed it," JoAnn shares.
+In 2005 they moved to Fort Worth, TX to be near family, where they started their own travel business escorting tours to Alaska.
+However, following the recession of 2008, they returned where to Alaska where they both found work in 2009 and released their 9th recording of original songs "Leftover Love Songs'.
+JoAnn shares, "Although we were grateful to find day jobs, we weren't doing much music and I really missed it."

-A series of family health issues and other extenuating circumstances sent them back to Fort Worth in 2012, then back to Alaska, then to Bellingham, WA where they finally decided to return to their first love as professional music entrepreneurs.
-"I know happiness is a state of mind but the whole lifestyle of music is something I love to do," Molloy adds.
+A series of family health issues and other extenuating circumstances sent them back to Fort Worth in 2012.
+Other circumstances sent them back to Alaska, then to Bellingham, WA to live close to their children, grandchildren and great grandchildren for a couple years and they finally decided to return to their first love as professional music entrepreneurs.
+"I know happiness is a state of mind, but the whole lifestyle of music is something I love to do," Molloy adds

-In February 2019, they settled in Tucson, AZ where "not only does it feels like home," Monte explains, "there is an active music scene which encourages original songs.
-"We will always return to our family, friends and fans in Alaska but guess we've become 'Snowbird Songbirds'," jokes Monte.
+In February 2019, they settled in Tucson, AZ where "not only does it feels like home," Monte explains, "there is a nice music scene which encourages original songs.
+"We will always return to our family, friends and fans in Alaska but have traded the Arctic mountains for the desert mountains,"says Davis.

-JoAnn & Monte are currently booking their 2020 tour performing concerts at theaters, fairs and festivals as well as delivering their motivational and inspirational Keynote Speaker Concerts for conventions, meeting and groups, and enjoying local Tucson performances.
+JoAnn & Monte had plans for a 2020 tour performing concerts at listening venues, theaters, fairs, festivals, house concerts as well as delivering their motivational and inspirational Keynote Speaker Concerts for conventions, meeting and groups.

 You can hear JoAnn & Monte's music daily on iTunes, Spotify, Pandora and most streaming music services worldwide.